Murtu1609/TerraformAzureHub/README.md

 1) The sgrules.csv file

-you need to fill any one from sourceaddress, sourceaddresses and sourceasg columns, and put na in the other two
+fill any one of the sourceaddress, sourceaddresses or sourceasg columns, and put na in the other two

-you need to fill any one from destaddress, destaddresses and destasg columns and put na in the other two
+fill any one of the destaddress, destaddresses or destasg columns and put na in the other two

 use sourceadresses and destadresses columns when you need to define multiple ipaddresses, and seperate each using a ;